ianstormtaylor/read-file-stdin/Readme.md

 # read-file-stdin

-  Read from a `file`, falling back to stdin.
+  Read from a file, falling back to stdin.

 ## Installation